ksevindik/ksevindik.github.io/_posts/2016-10-14-when-it-is-useful-to-make-use-of-jpa-mapkey.md

+---
+layout: post
-# When It is Useful to Make Use of JPA @MapKey?
+title: When It is Useful to Make Use of JPA @MapKey?
+author: Kenan Sevindik
+---

 ![](http://kenansevindik.com/assets/images/jpa_hibernate_mapkey.png)